 Cramer's 'Mad Money' Recap: Demystifying Wall Street

-NEW YORK (TheStreet) -- "Investing isn't easy, but it doesn't have to be mystifying," Jim Cramer told "Mad Money" viewers Thursday.
-He dedicated the entire show to translating Wall Street jargon into plain English for individual investors.
+NEW YORK (TheStreet) -- "Investing isn't easy, but it doesn't have to be mystifying," Jim Cramer said on "Mad Money" as he dedicated the entire show to helping translate Wall Street gibberish into plain English for individual investors.

 Why are these distinctions important?
-Because they help determine how much a company will earn in a given environment.
-Cramer said the hedge fund playbook was written on buying and selling these powerful trends.
+Cramer said they help determine how much a company will earn in a given environment.
+He said the hedge fund playbook was written on buying and selling these powerful trends.

-This is why the philosophy of "buy and hold" is silly, said Cramer.
-Why would anyone want to hold a stock that's out of favor?
+This is why the philosophy of buy and hold is silly, said Cramer.
+Why would anyone want to hold onto a stock that's out of favor?
 During times of recession, said Cramer, investors need to sell the cyclicals and buy into the secular names.
-When the economy is recovering, it's time to sell the seculars and jump back into the high-growth cyclicals.
+And when the economy is recovering, it's time to sell the seculars and jump back into the high growth cyclicals.

-The market is always drawn to growth, said Cramer.
-That's why faster-growing stocks often fetch higher multiples than slower-growing ones.
-To determine how fast a company can grow, Cramer said investors need to dig for clues in its quarterly reports.
+The market is always drawn to growth, said Cramer, which is why faster growing stocks often fetch higher multiples than slower-growing ones.
+To determine how fast a company can grow, Cramer said, investors need to dig for clues in its quarterly reports.